 9.53 Traveling Pilot Operation

-An S1G STA with dot11S1GTravelingPilotOptionActivated equal to true shall set the Traveling Pilot Support field in the S1G Capabilities element to 1 or 3, depending on whether the reception of traveling pilots for single space-time stream or both one and two space-time streams is supported, as described in 8.4.2.197 (S1G Capabilities element).
-An S1G STA with dot11S1GTravelingPilotOptionActivated equal to false shall set the Traveling Pilot Support field in the S1G Capabilities element to 0.
+An S1G STA with dot11S1GTravelingPilotOptionActivated equal to true shall set the Traveling Pilot Support field in the S1G Capabilities Info field of the S1G Capabilities element, as described in 8.4.2.197 (S1G Capabilities element), to:

+1 (i.e. B22 = 1, B23 = 0) if reception of traveling pilots is supported only for one space-time stream

+3 (i.e. B22 = 1, B23 = 1) if reception of traveling pilots is supported for both one and two space-time streams

+An S1G STA with dot11S1GTravelingPilotOptionActivated equal to false shall set the Traveling Pilot Support field in the S1G Capabilities element to 0 (i.e. B22 = 0, B23 = 0).

 An S1G STA shall not transmit a frame with TXVECTOR parameter DOPPLER equal to 1 to an S1G STA unless the Traveling Pilot Support field of the S1G Capabilities element received from that STA contained a value of 1 or 3 and dot11S1GTravelingPilotOptionActivated is true.

 Changes for CID 8509